cisagov/LME/CONTRIBUTING.md

 # Welcome #

-We want you to contribute to LME.
+Users are welcome to contribute to LME.
 If you're unsure or hesitant to make a recommendation, just ask, submit the issue or pull request.
-The worst that can happen is that you'll be politely asked to change something.
-We appreciate any sort of contribution, and we don't want to stifle innovation.
+The LME team appreciates any sort of contribution, and does not want to stifle innovation.

-Before contributing, we encourage you to read our CONTRIBUTING policy (you are here), our LICENSE, and our README, all of which are in this repository.
+Before contributing, please read the CONTRIBUTING policy (you are here), LICENSE, and README, all of which are in this repository.

 ## Issues